aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/02-permissions/01-conditions.md

 interface IPermissionCondition {
   /// @notice This method is used to check if a call is permitted.
   /// @param _where The address of the target contract.
-  /// @param _who The address (EOA or contract) for which the permission are checked.
+  /// @param _who The address (EOA or contract) for which the permissions are checked.
   /// @param _permissionId The permission identifier.
   /// @param _data Optional data passed to the `PermissionCondition` implementation.
   /// @return allowed Returns true if the call is permitted.